cameronmcnz/cameronmcnz/_posts/2021-07-20-java-number-guesser-assignment.md

 - Create a Java class called NumberGuesser
 - Add a main method
-- At the start of the main method, declare the variables you'll need.
 - Hard code the magic number to 5 for now
 - Keep track of the number of guesses
+- At the start of the main method, declare the variables you'll need, like the magicNumber and the numberOfAttempts

+## Refactor it!

+Create a new, static, void method that prints out the results when the game is completed.

+You will need to pass in two arguments at least: The magicNumber and the numberOfAttempts

+### Randoms

+There's a class called java.util.Random that generates random numbers.
+Any idea how to use it?

+### Review

+What do you think?
+What was hard?
+Where did you get tripped up.